Home » carbon » Slowing water runoff, recharging groundwater, and storing more carbon in healthier soils

 Slowing water runoff, recharging groundwater, and storing more carbon in healthier soils

-Consider the Slow Water Drought Relief Carbon Offset Fund to fight climate change, increase climate resiliency, minimize human environmental impacts, and restore nature.
+Consider the Earth Rehydration Drought Relief Carbon Offset Fund to fight climate change, increase climate resiliency, minimize human environmental impacts, and restore nature.
 The fund takes a two-pronged approach.

 Unfortunately, human development has disturbed this natural water cycle.
 In urban areas, buildings, highways, and other impervious surfaces prevent water from infiltrating into the ground.
 When it rains, water runs directly into rivers, lakes, and the ocean, and groundwater aquifers are never replenished.

 Our disruption of the water cycle has numerous negative consequences.
 Areas with large amounts of impervious surfaces are at high risk of flooding.
 During large rainstorms, water builds up and pools on impervious surfaces, causing floods and property damage.
 Additionally, groundwater aquifers are running dry since no water can infiltrate and recharge them.
 This increases drought vulnerability since there is no longer a store of water to recharge rivers during dry periods.
-As groundwater stores continue to be depleted, all the extra water runs off straight into rivers, lakes, and eventually, the ocean, which contributes to sea level rise.
-Since this water is not being cleaned by infiltrating into the soil, it brings pollution and contaminants straight into our waterways.
+As groundwater stores continue to be depleted, all the extra water runs straight into rivers, lakes, and, eventually, the ocean, contributing to rising sea levels.
+Since this water is not being cleaned by infiltrating the soil, it brings pollution and contaminants into our waterways.

-Property owners can choose from conservation landscaping, which is a native plant garden designed to absorb water.
+Property owners can choose from conservation landscaping, a native plant garden that absorbs water.
 Green roofs are roofs covered with soil and plants that soak up water.
 Permeable pavers provide a hard surface that can also infiltrate water into the ground.
 Pavement removal replaces an impervious surface with soil and plants.
 Rain gardens have a depressed area where rain can gather and slowly seep into the ground.
 Rain barrels and cisterns collect rainwater off the roof of a house and temporarily store it.

-Community groups may also receive grants to come together as they did in Cambridge to create the Griffith Park forest in only 1,000 square meters.
-This is a Miyawaki forest due to the many different native species planted close together.
+Community groups may also receive grants to collaborate, as they did in Cambridge, to create the Griffith Park forest in only 1,000 square meters.
+Due to the many different native species planted close together, this is a Miyawaki forest.
 Pocket forests like this, often placed in degraded landscapes, develop faster than natural or plantation forests.
-The stand has great resilience to climate change, holds more water, supports more wildlife, and is a place of peace for people.
+The stand is resilient to climate change, holds more water, supports more wildlife, and is a place of peace for people.

-The second part of the Slow Water Fund focuses on natural lawns, which store carbon in healthy soil.
+The second part of the Earth Rehydration Fund focuses on natural lawns, which store carbon in healthy soil.
 Soil has a remarkable capacity for long-term carbon storage.
-Globally the world’s soils already hold over 2800 billion tons of carbon, while the world’s above-ground biomass (all plants and trees) contains only about 564 billion tons of carbon.
-When plants photosynthesize, they take in carbon dioxide from the atmosphere and manufacture carbohydrates, sugars and lipids.
-Plants push liquid carbon out of the roots, where it is stored in healthy soil.
-While most plants put about 33% of their carbon into the soil, grasses excrete 50% of their total carbon into the soil, so they are incredibly effective at storing soil carbon.
+Globally, the world’s soils already hold over 2800 billion tons of carbon, while the world’s above-ground biomass (all plants and trees) contains only about 564 billion tons of carbon.
+When plants photosynthesize, they take carbon dioxide from the atmosphere and manufacture carbohydrates, sugars, and lipids.
+Plants push liquid carbon out of the roots, stored in healthy soil.
+While most plants put about 33% of their carbon into the soil, grasses excrete 50% of their total carbon, so they are incredibly effective at storing soil carbon.
 Once the carbon is put into the soil, it goes through a chemical process and becomes humus, which stores carbon for thousands of years.

-The Slow Water Fund will work by paying residential lawn owners for the ton of carbon their natural lawn stores each year in the soil.
-To be eligible, people must pledge not to use fertilizers, pesticides, or herbicides on their lawns.
-The fund will increase lawn management practices that build healthy soil, store carbon, retain more water, and help fight climate change.
+The Earth Rehydration Fund will work by paying residential lawn owners who pledge not to use quick-release fertilizers, pesticides, or herbicides on established lawns.
+The fund improves lawn management practices that build healthy soil, store more carbon, retain more water, and help fight climate change.

-The Slow Water Drought Relief Carbon Offset Fund incentivizes environmentally friendly landscaping practices to address some of the most significant and most pressing environmental issues of our time, such as loss of healthy soils, degraded local water cycles, polluted landscapes, harmful algae blooms, and climate change.
-The Slow Water Fund capitalizes on nature-based solutions to give people the resources they need to become more effective environmental advocates in their backyards.
+The Earth Rehydration Drought Relief Carbon Offset Fund incentivizes environmentally friendly landscaping practices to address some of the most significant and most pressing environmental issues of our time, such as loss of healthy soils, degraded local water cycles, polluted landscapes, harmful algae blooms, and climate change.
+The Fund capitalizes on nature-based solutions to give people the resources they need to become more effective environmental advocates in their backyards.

 Morgan Owens, the co-author of this article, is an Ocean River Institute 2023 Summer Intern and a rising Junior at Tufts University.
 Morgan was capably assisted by interns Megan Mathieu (Tufts) and Sabrina Machtay (Brandeis).